xward/phoenix_ddos/README.md

 def deps do
   [
     {:phoenix_ddos, "~> 0.7"},
-    # Highly recommanded, this will makes sure we get the correct remote_ip in Conn
+    # Highly recommended, this will makes sure we get the correct remote_ip in Conn
     {:remote_ip, "~> 1.1"}
   ]
 end